 Location

 What's the first rule of buying real estate?
 Location.
 Location.
 Location.
 While you aren't buying real estate in this instance, the logic is the same.
 Picking a location that is strategically near the end destination of your shipments will save time and, more importantly, money, so take this into account when selecting a warehouse provider.
-It is also a wise decison to go with a provider that has multiple warehouse locations.
+It is also a wise decision to go with a provider that has multiple warehouse locations.
 It speaks to the vibrance of their business.

-The nuances of diffent businesses and industries sometimes require a specialist - a provider who understands the rules and regulations of the industry, as well as the correct way to store and handle the product.
+The nuances of different businesses and industries sometimes require a specialist - a provider who understands the rules and regulations of the industry, as well as the correct way to store and handle the product.
 You might also require a specialist who has the correct certification and standards for warehousing.
 For example, food-grade products fall under many strict government regulations.
 This requires that your warehouse provider obtain a specific type of certification and maintain a certain standard of the warehouse and operations in order to stay eligible.

 Condition